SkiCo workers pump $4.3M into environmental causes

 SkiCo and the Aspen Community Foundation match each dollar donated.
 Berman said the good thing about having a diverse lineup of employees overseeing the contributions is they are “experts” who are immersed in the community.
 Some employees gain first-hand knowledge of their kids’ favorite environmental causes or programs.
 Others are familiar with advocacy efforts such as the fight to prevent new oil and gas development in the Thompson Divide west of Carbondale.

-The Environment Foundation has an annual spring and fall grant cycle.
+The Environmental Foundation has an annual spring and fall grant cycle.
 Environmental groups or organizations promoting an environmental cause apply for funds.
 The foundation’s board assesses the applications and awards the funds.

 In the spring 2023 cycle, $153,296 was awarded to 19 organizations or causes.
 The majority of the recipients are based in the Roaring Fork Valley or they are outside groups working a cause connected to the valley.